 The Companies We Keep

 Yamaha’s partnership with Monster Energy began in 2007 when the two joined forces with Graves Motorsports to compete in the AMA Supermoto series, winning three championships and an X Games Gold in a two-year span.
 In 2011, Monster Energy became title sponsor of the Yamaha Factory Racing Superbike team.
 Together, Monster Energy and Yamaha have won six AMA Superbike Championships in a row, including two consecutive MotoAmerica Superbike titles.
-In addition, the Monster Energy/Yamaha partnership has won three AMA Daytona SportBike/Supersport Championships, including two consecutive MotoAmerica Supersport titles.
+In addition, the Monster Energy/Yamaha partnership has won three AMA Daytona SportBike/Supersport Championships, including three consecutive MotoAmerica Supersport titles.

 Yamaha Extended Service